UP2You: Fast Reconstruction of Yourself from Unconstrained Photo Collections: More Generation Results of

-\Cref{fig:supl_gen_res_1,fig:supl_gen_res_2} show the detailed generation results of \modelname for two representative cases, including the reference images used, generated multi-view images and normal maps, and rendered images and normal maps after mesh reconstruction.
+\Cref{fig:supl_gen_res_1,fig:supl_gen_res_2} present comprehensive generation results of \modelname on two representative cases, including the reference images, generated multi-view images and normal maps, as well as the rendered images and normal maps after mesh reconstruction. \Cref{fig:more_inivisible} demonstrates that \modelname is robust to diverse inputs, performing well even in extreme scenarios such as inputs missing the face, lower body, or upper body.
+Additionally, \Cref{fig:more_try_on} provides further examples of 3D virtual try-on applications.